jgnewman/cream-and-sugar/docs/functions.md

 add(2, 2) #=> 4
 ```

 The `fn` keyword keeps our syntax consistent.
-Whereas in one case, we might say `add(x, y) -> x + y` could be read as "the function add of x and y returns the result of x plus y," we might also say that `add = fn(x, y) -> x + y` could be read as "add is a function of x and y that returns the result of x plus y".
+Whereas in one case, we might say that `add(x, y) -> x + y` could be read as "the function add of x and y returns the result of x plus y," we might also say that `add = fn(x, y) -> x + y` could be read as "add is a function of x and y that returns the result of x plus y".

 If there are no parameters to be passed to an anonymous function, then the parameter list is unnecessary: